 - Continuing to provide dedicated news coverage and online public information resources on issues of concern to Aboriginal peoples and all Canadians, including the history and legacy of residential schools and the reconciliation process.

-In Budget 2016, the Government of Canada reinvested $675 million in CBC/Radio Canada over 5 years.
+In Budget 2016, the Government of Canada invested $675 million in CBC/Radio Canada over 5 years.
+This includes $75 million in new funds in 2016, as well as $150 million annually as a top up on the total budget invested by the Government of Canada, beginning in 2017.
+The annual top-up is a permanent increase to the total federal investment which supports the full range of programs and services it provides to Canadians.
 As the national public broadcaster, CBC/Radio-Canada plays a vital role in providing access to programs and services in the digital era, which includes Indigenous programming and services.

-In its 2016 to 2017 Annual Report, CBC/Radio-Canada reports that the additional new funding over 5 years from Budget 2016 enabled it to undertake key Indigenous initiatives such as creating additional Indigenous content, which includes its digital portal Espaces autochtones, as well as hiring local Indigenous staff in Yellowknife for the digitization of decades of audio programming in 8 Indigenous languages:
+In its 2016 to 2017 Annual Report, CBC/Radio-Canada stated that the additional new funding from Budget 2016 enabled it to undertake key Indigenous initiatives such as creating additional Indigenous content, which includes its digital portal, Espaces autochtones, as well as hiring local Indigenous staff in Yellowknife to digitize CBC North's Indigenous language collection which spans over 6 decades.
+CBC's Indigenous Languages Archives project represents over 75,000 hours of audio programming in 8 Indigenous languages:

 - North Slavey

 85. We call upon the Aboriginal Peoples Television Network, as an independent non-profit broadcaster with programming by, for, and about Aboriginal peoples, to support reconciliation, including but not limited to: